-A graduate of the DMS Program will be qualified to work as an entry-level sonographer in a hospital or medical center, a medical clinic, a radiology imaging center, a physician's office, or a mobile ultrasound service; as a free lance sonographer; or as a traveling sonographer.
+A graduate of the DMS Program will be qualified to work as an entry-level sonographer in a hospital or medical center, a medical clinic, a radiology imaging center, a physician's office, or a mobile ultrasound service, as a freelance sonographer, or as a traveling sonographer.

 It is not currently mandatory that graduates take any licensing or credentialing examination upon successful program completion.
-However, many employers prefer or require that DMS graduates be credentialed by the American Registry of Diagnostic Medical Sonographers (ARDMS) or Cardio Vascular Credentialing (CCI).
+However, many employers prefer or require that DMS graduates be credentialed by the American Registry of Diagnostic Medical Sonographers (ARDMS) or Cardiovascular Credentialing (CCI).
 Depending upon the graduate's prior education, he or she may be eligible to sit for EITHER the CCI examination OR the ARDMS examination upon graduation, as prerequisites for these examinations are currently written.

-The graduate of the DMS AAS must pass all General Education courses, core theory and laboratory courses, and clinical externship courses with a grade of 75% or better to complete the program.
+Students of the DMS AAS program must pass all General Education courses, core theory and laboratory courses, and clinical externship courses with a grade of 75% or better.
+Also, students are expected to sit for the SPI examination at the completion of the second Module in order to be eligible for graduation.